jorisroovers/smartclip/README.md

 # Smartclip #

-Smart clipboard app for macOS written in NodeJS using electron.
+Smart clipboard app for macOS written in NodeJS using electron, Ecmascript 6 and React.
 Focus on developer and power-user convenience.

 I have some good ideas, but it's very early stages at this point!
 Using this opportunity to learn ReactJS along the way :-)